Govt asks automakers to stop selling vehicles with purposefully downgraded safety standards

 If a system has to be brought, existing vehicles on roads will also get the benefit of such a system.
 The new system based on GPS will reduce the toll charges of the commuters and also ensure the loophole, leakage in the system of toll collection is also plugged.
 This will reduce the cost of the government and cost incurred by the commuters also, he said.

 “VLT system is an important issue right now that the government of India is considering for incorporation in all the vehicles,” Aramane added.
-(AGENCIES)
+(PTI)

 Govt asks automakers to stop selling vehicles with purposefully downgraded safety standards

-NEW DELHI : The Government on Tuesday expressed concern over reports that automobile manufacturers are selling vehicles with purposefully downgraded safety standards in India and asked them to stop the ‘unpardonable’ practice.
+NEW DELHI, Feb 9: The Government on Tuesday expressed concern over reports that automobile manufacturers are selling vehicles with purposefully downgraded safety standards in India and asked them to stop the ‘unpardonable’ practice.